GIScience/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex3.md

 :::
 ::::

-### Task 1: Download the administrative boundaries and healthsites for Pakistan
+### Task 1: Download the administrative boundaries and healthsites for Pakistan <a id="task-1-download-the-administrative-boundaries-and-healthsites-for-pakistan"></a>

 For our flood response map, we will need a few datasets from the web.
 In this exercise, we will be looking for the __administrative boundaries__ of Pakistan, the __healthsites__, as well as the __flood extent__ of the flood in Pakistan in 2024.
 First, let us set up a new QGIS project along with the standard folder structure: